marina601/discover-malta/TESTING.md

 - Custom server error page has been designed to provide feedback to the user
 - The page is identical to 404.html and also provides the link for the user to return to the home page
 - To test this page I had to take the following steps
-  1. insinde urls.py from django.views.generic import TemplateView
+  1. inside `urls.py`  import - `from django.views.generic import TemplateView`
-  2. path("500.html/", TemplateView.as_view(template_name="500.html"))
+  2. Add path - `path("500.html/", TemplateView.as_view(template_name="500.html"))`

-  - I have used the above code to test my custom 500.html, then removed it upon successfull testing.
+  - I have used the above code to test my custom 500.html, then removed it upon successful testing.

 ![500-tablet](readme-files/images/500.html-tablet.png) | ![500-mobile](readme-files/images/500.html-mobile.png)